DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 From below could be heard sounds of destruction, but it belonged not only to Fairin and huge demon fight.
 Resistance soldiers on first floor already engaged demons too.
 From seventh to eight, and then to ninth floor.
-While climbing in silence Jeanne suddenly turned her face towards Kay, who was behind.
+While climbing in silence Jeanne suddenly turned her face towards Kai, who was behind.

 "Just saying: there is no need to worry about me."